ThDilos/ThDilos.Fox.Expanded/README.md

 	Whether this power works as intended is a mystery, cuz I got no one to test with...

-	When attacking with empty hand, iron-made stuffs, lightning rod or copper ingot, 99% to deal 3 lightning damage after 10 ticks, 1% to summon a lightning bolt.
+	When attacking with empty hand, iron-made stuffs, lightning rod or copper ingot:
+ 	99% to deal 3 lightning damage after 10 ticks
+  	1% to summon a lightning bolt.

-	When attacked with stuff other than empty hand, iron-made stuffs, lightning rod or copper ingot, or wearing armors other than iron armor/naked: 	19% to deal 2 lightning damage
+	When attacked with stuff other than empty hand, iron-made stuffs, lightning rod or copper ingot, or wearing armors other than iron armor/naked:
+ 	19% to deal 2 lightning damage
 	20% to apply slowness 1 for 5s
 	1% to drop whatever the attacker is holding
 	60% nothing happens.